UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

     >
     > When this takes long, your original second factor code might expire.
 In that scenario, you'll be redirected to the first login page again.

-    This is the webpage that shpws when a login node needs to be created.
+    This is the webpage that is shown when a login node needs to be created.

 #### 3. Fill in the second dialog, using your regular password